panglesd/slipshow/docs/slipshow-syntax.rst

 Quotes
 ======

-Since in Slipshow, the ``>`` character is used for grouping (see TODO the relevant section), quotes are not made like in Commonmark.
+Since in Slipshow, the ``>`` character is used for grouping (see TODO: the relevant section), quotes are not made like in Commonmark.
 Instead, they are a special element.
-TODO
+TODO: special elements

 .. slipshow-example2::